tjcrone/nethack/notes.md

 ## Wands

-ice cubes = wand of cold
+A few ice cubes drop from the wand. = wand of cold
 The bugs on the floor stop moving! = wand of death (death ray) nothing = wand of cancellation or wand of undead turning??
 The wand unsuccessfully fights your attempt to write! = wand of striking